AdobeDocs/experience-manager-65.en/help/forms/using/mitigating-struts-2-rce-vulnerabilities-for-experience-manager-manager-form.md

     * patch-archive.bat
     * patch-archive.sh
 1. Open the terminal window and navigate to the folder containing the extracted files.
 1. Use the manual patching tool to search, list, and replace all the struts2 jar files.
+The tool requires internet connectivity as it downloads dependencies at runtime.
+So, before running the tool, ensure that you are connected to internet.

 To search and replace the struts2-core-2.5.30 jar file and struts2-core.jar:

 >[!BEGINTABS]

 >[!TAB Windows]

 1. Run the following command to list all the struts2 jar files.
-Before running the command, replace the path in the above command with path of your AEM Form server:
+Before running the command, replace the path in the command with the path of your AEM Forms server:

     ```